OVagamundo/Flashcard-Heroes/Code/scripts_RunState.gd.md

 }

-## The player's hero instance for the current battle.
-var hero_instance: GachaBallInstance

-## Gacha pools for the current battle, generated from the run inventory.
-var battle_gacha_pools: Dictionary = {}

-## The discard pile for the current battle.
-var battle_discard_pile: Array[GachaBallInstance] = []

-## Populates the battle-specific gacha pools from the run inventory.
-func create_battle_pools() -> void:
-	# TODO: Implement pool creation logic based on TDD.
-	# This will involve creating battle copies of units and items.
-	pass

-## Adds a GachaBallInstance to the battle discard pile.
-func add_to_discard_pile(ball: GachaBallInstance) -> void:
-	battle_discard_pile.append(ball)

 ## Resets the run state to the initial state for a new run.
 func start_new_run() -> void:
 	gold = 10  # Starting gold